Home / Oceania / Australia / Barramundi Dumplings

 • Dumplings served hot, indicating fresh preparation.

-Ensures the dumplings have been cooked recently and to a safe internal temperature.
+Ensures the dumplings have been cooked recently and to a proper internal temperature for optimal quality.

 • Fish filling cooked through (opaque and flaky).